Informatievlaanderen/VSDS-LDES-E2E-testing/demos/021.server-upgrade-with-nifi/README.md

    docker compose up test-message-generator -d
    ```

-4. Verify that members are available in LDES by following the link in ther `tree:node`:
+4. Verify that members are available in LDES by following the link in the `tree:node`:
    ```bash
    curl -s http://localhost:8080/devices-by-time | grep "tree:node"
    ```